-Foreign Language teacher candidates will develop a comprehensive approach to designing curriculum, instruction and assessment for foreign language programs in K-12.
-What should students know and be able to do with another language serves as the guiding question for making curricular, instructional, and assessment decisions about classroom foreign language learning.
+World Languages teacher candidates will develop a comprehensive approach to designing curriculum, instruction, and assessment for foreign language programs in K-12.
+What should students know and be able to do with another language serves as the guiding question for making curricular, instructional, and assessment decisions about classroom world language learning.

 Teacher candidates will:

 - Build a conceptual framework for second language teaching based on theoretical insights and research/inquiry from a broad range of empirical and qualitative studies.

 - Develop a contextualized, integrative approach to language teaching that is based on meaningful language use, real-world communication, interaction among language learners, and learning new information.

 - Learn to make effective use of small group, pair work, and cooperative learning techniques, as well as optimal integration of instructional technology/digital media.